 - Advise pregnant women and females of reproductive potential that exposure to PERJETA in combination with trastuzumab during pregnancy or within 7 months prior to conception can result in fetal harm.
 Advise female patients to contact their healthcare provider with a known or suspected pregnancy [see Use In Specific Populations].

 - Advise women who are exposed to PERJETA in combination with trastuzumab during pregnancy or within 7 months prior to conception that there is a pregnancy exposure registry and a pregnancy pharmacovigilance program that monitors pregnancy outcomes.
 Encourage these patients to enroll in the MotHER Pregnancy Registry and report their pregnancy to Genentech [see Use in Specific Populations].

-- Advise females of reproductive potential to use effective contraception while receiving PERJETA and for 6 months following the last dose of PERJETA [see WARNINGS AND PRECAUTIONS and Use in Special Populations]
+- Advise females of reproductive potential to use effective contraception during treatment and for 7 months following the last dose of PERJETA in combination with trastuzumab [see Use in Specific Populations].

 This monograph has been modified to include the generic and brand name in many instances.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.